MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 To enable modern authentication during enrollment, push the app to the device using **Install Company Portal with VPP** (Volume Purchase Program) in the ADE profile.
 For more information, see [Automatically enroll iOS/iPadOS devices with Apple's ADE](device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile).

-To enable the Company Portal to update automatically and provide the Company Portal app on devices already enrolled with DEP, deploy the Company Portal app through Intune as a required Volume Purchase Program (VPP) app with an [Application Configuration policy](../apps/app-configuration-policies-use-ios.md) applied.
+To enable the Company Portal to update automatically and provide the Company Portal app on devices already enrolled with ADE, deploy the Company Portal app through Intune as a required Volume Purchase Program (VPP) app with an [Application Configuration policy](../apps/app-configuration-policies-use-ios.md) applied.

 > [!NOTE]
 > During automated device enrollment, while the Company Portal is running in single app mode, clicking the **Learn more** link results in an error message because of single app mode.
 After enrollment is completed, you can view more information in the CP when the device is no longer in single app mode.